The 8 Best Management Books of 2020

-Best for Getting Things Done: The Effective Executive
+Best on Productivity: The Effective Executive

-You can be the smartest and the most brilliant person at your company, and you could even be beloved by the media and your community, but if you are not good at getting things done, you’re on the fast track to being an unsuccessful leader.
-Veteran business writer Peter F. Drucker’s book has a simple premise: The measure of the executive is his or her ability to “get the right things done.”
+You can be the smartest and the most brilliant person at your company, or even be beloved by the media and your community, but if you're not good at getting things done, you’re on the fast track to being an unsuccessful leader.
+Veteran business writer Peter F. Drucker’s management book, "The Effective Executive: The Definitive Guide to Getting the Right Things Done," has a simple premise: the measure of the executive is his or her ability to “get the right things done.”
 While this is a straightforward idea, it is harder to put into practice than you might imagine.
-It requires the help of a great team, but also the ability to spot things others may have missed, to manage your time well and knowing how to set priorities.
+It requires the help of a great team, but also the ability to spot things others may have missed, to manage your time well, and knowing how to set priorities.
 In this book, you’ll learn how to be a better boss and member of your team.

 Take a peek at some of the other best productivity books you can buy.

 Best on Inclusivity: Radical Inclusion

 It's hard to think of a more unlikely co-author team than a former chairman of the Joint Chiefs of Staff and an organizational culture consultant.
 But believe it or not, the pair have been friends for over a decade and have written one of the most influential books about radical inclusion—the idea that managers should include as many team members as possible, rather than building small and intensely focused teams.
 Using the aftermath of 9/11 as an example, "Radical Inclusion: What the Post-9/11 World Should Have Taught Us About Leadership" explains how exclusion leads to losing control, an erosion of trust, and losing power.
 In today’s changing world, to maintain power in your organization, you’ll need to relinquish more control than you are comfortable with and cherish trust at all costs.